Koreas open 1st liaison office for better communication | New Country 923

 The office’s opening at the North Korean border town of Kaesong is the latest in a series of reconciliatory steps the Koreas have taken this year.
-The office is the first of its kind since the Koreas were divided at the end of World War II.
+The office is the first of its kind since the Koreas were divided at the end of World War II in 1945.

 The Koreas so far have been using telephone and fax-like communication channels when they want to arrange talks and exchange messages.
 But those channels have been often suspended when tensions rose over North Korea’s nuclear program.